 Like learning anything new, patience is a virtue.
 Doing even an imperfect practice is much better than no practice.
 This is on-the-job training at its best, and most of your daily experiences are opportunities to practice resilience – managing a difficult co-worker, establishing a new vendor relationship, calling a plumber to your house on a Saturday night.

-One of my mentors is Doug Silsbee, a pioneer in presence-based leadership.
-Here is a link to his approach for creating a resilience practice.
-The key is to create time and space each day and have a goal for your practice.
-Doug challenges us to ground at least 10 times a day.
+One of my mentors, Doug Silsbee, was a pioneer in presence-based leadership.
+His teachings began simply with a focus on prioritizing time and space each day and creating a goal for your practice.
+Doug challenged us to ground at least 10 times a day.
 That means breathing, feeling your feet on the floor and reshaping your posture to settle yourself for a few minutes.
-When I began this practice, I put those times on my calendar as reminders.
+Your calendar can be a tool to remind you to practice.

-Try to schedule a couple of walks in your day of 10-15 minutes just to clear your mind and reconnect with your body.
+Try to schedule a couple of 10-15 minute walks each day just to clear your mind and reconnect with your body.
 Notice if you are feeling emotionally triggered and think about why that might be.
 Jot notes down in a journal and keep track of when you need to practice more in order to avoid being triggered.

-Practice often makes for more practice, and the goal is not to be perfect, but to be consistently in a practice.
-That in and of itself builds resilience.
+Practice often makes for more practice, and the goal is not to be perfect, but to practice consistently in a way that moves you towards more clear and focused thinking, a calmer emotional state and more awareness of how others are responding to you.
+That in and of itself will build resilience.